noelkonagai/IDD-Fa18-Lab1/README.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

+No lines of code needed to be changed.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

+The delay needed to be changed.

 **c.
 What circuit element would you want to add to protect the board and external LED?**

+A current-limiting resistor serially connected to the LED light.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

+Around 10ms.
+To prove to myself that it is still blinking, I logged the behavior in the loop by adding '''Serial.print("high \n")''' and '''Serial.print("low \n")'''.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**